Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 Number 136

-In 1844 the poor rate described the premises as ‘house shop stable garden melting house & appurtenances’; in the 1845 directory Christopher & John Glover, ‘tallow chandlers and melters’ are listed.
+In 1844 the poor rate described the premises as house shop stable garden melting house & appurtenances; in the 1845 directory Christopher & John Glover, 'tallow chandlers and melters' are listed.
 Charles E Goddard a toy merchant was here in 1871 and 1881 by which time he employed 5 men and 5 boys.
-The 1890 trade directory lists a Charles Evan Goddard, wholesale confectioners at numbers 136 & 137 and in the census in 1891 Charles E Goddard, toy merchant lived at 137.
-A book of Goddard family history has been deposited in Chiswick Local Studies Library (L).
+The 1890 trade directory lists a Charles Evan Goddard, wholesale confectioners at numbers 136 & 137 and in the census in 1891 Charles E Goddard, toy merchant lived at 137 (136 was uninhabited).
+He was recorded as a wholesale confectioner in Kelly's 1894 trade directory at 136 and 137 High Street.

 Top